Ciena (NYSE:CIEN) Updates Q3 2021 Earnings Guidance

-Ciena (NYSE:CIEN) issued an update on its third quarter 2021 earnings guidance on Tuesday morning.
+Ciena (NYSE:CIEN) updated its third quarter 2021 earnings guidance on Tuesday.
 The company provided earnings per share guidance of $- for the period.
 The company issued revenue guidance of $950 million-980 million, compared to the consensus revenue estimate of $962.26 million.

-A number of brokerages recently issued reports on CIEN.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell increased their target price on shares of Ciena from $65.00 to $70.00 and gave the company a buy rating in a research report on Friday, June 4th.
-Rosenblatt Securities increased their price objective on Ciena from $45.00 to $50.00 and gave the stock a neutral rating in a report on Tuesday, March 2nd.
-Barclays raised their price target on shares of Ciena from $63.00 to $68.00 and gave the company an overweight rating in a report on Friday, June 4th.
-Citigroup upped their price target on shares of Ciena from $65.00 to $70.00 and gave the company a buy rating in a report on Friday, June 4th.
-Finally, B. Riley increased their target price on Ciena from $50.00 to $53.00 and gave the company a neutral rating in a research note on Friday, June 4th.
+Several equities research analysts recently commented on the company.
+Rosenblatt Securities increased their price objective on Ciena from $45.00 to $50.00 and gave the company a neutral rating in a research report on Tuesday, March 2nd.
+Colliers Securities reissued a buy rating and issued a $58.00 target price on shares of Ciena in a research report on Friday, March 5th.
+Raymond James raised their target price on Ciena from $52.00 to $57.00 and gave the stock an outperform rating in a research report on Thursday, March 4th.
+B. Riley raised their target price on Ciena from $50.00 to $53.00 and gave the stock a neutral rating in a research report on Friday, June 4th.
 They noted that the move was a valuation call.
-Five research analysts have rated the stock with a hold rating and twelve have issued a buy rating to the stock.
-The company currently has an average rating of Buy and a consensus price target of $60.07.
+Finally, Citigroup raised their target price on Ciena from $65.00 to $70.00 and gave the stock a buy rating in a research report on Friday, June 4th.
+Five investment analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+The company currently has a consensus rating of Buy and a consensus target price of $60.07.

-In other Ciena news, VP Andrew C. Petrik sold 1,000 shares of the company’s stock in a transaction dated Thursday, April 15th.
-The shares were sold at an average price of $56.25, for a total transaction of $56,250.00.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available through this hyperlink.
-Also, SVP Stephen B. Alexander sold 2,000 shares of the business’s stock in a transaction dated Thursday, April 15th.
+In related news, CEO Gary B. Smith sold 3,125 shares of Ciena stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $56.17, for a total transaction of $175,531.25.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Also, SVP Stephen B. Alexander sold 2,000 shares of Ciena stock in a transaction that occurred on Thursday, April 15th.
 The shares were sold at an average price of $56.25, for a total value of $112,500.00.
 The disclosure for this sale can be found here.
-In the last three months, insiders sold 28,887 shares of company stock worth $1,549,818.
-Insiders own 0.96% of the company’s stock.
+Insiders have sold a total of 28,750 shares of company stock worth $1,557,494 in the last three months.
+0.96% of the stock is owned by corporate insiders.

 Ciena Corporation provides network hardware, software, and services that support the transport, routing, switching, aggregation, service delivery, and management of video, data, and voice traffic on communications networks worldwide.
 The company's Networking Platforms segment offers hardware networking products and solutions that optimized for the convergence of coherent optical transport, optical transport network switching, and packet switching.